rafsoaken/kohana-migrations/README.markdown

 Put the migrations module in your modules path (after downloading as archive or cloning via git / git submodules -> see [Kohana and git](http://kohanaframework.org/guide/tutorials.git))

-Enable it in your bootstrap.php by adding a line to the array in the Kohana::modules() call:
+Enable it in your bootstrap.php by adding a key-value pair to the array in the Kohana::modules() call:

     Kohana::modules(array(
         ...